openFyde/.github/profile/README.md

 openFyde is the open-source version of FydeOS, based on Chromium OS.

-In this repository, you will find numerous individual repositories arranged in a flat hierarchy (thanks to GitHub not offering a directory structure 🫠).
+In here you will find numerous individual repositories arranged in a flat hierarchy (thanks to GitHub not offering a directory structure 🫠).
 We hope the following information helps you navigate the repository more easily:

 - To learn the basics about getting started with building and developing openFyde, check out the [Getting started](https://github.com/openFyde/getting-started) guide.
 - To download the pre-built image for supported hardware devices, find them under the "Releases" tab in the corresponding "overlay" repository.
 For a helpful spreadsheet listing all supported devices, visit <https://openfyde.io>.